Jarnomer/Hive42/libft/README.md

 # libft

-Some of the Standard 🇨 Library functions with added sprinkle of spicing 🌶️.
+Standard 🇨 Library functions with added sprinkle of spicing 🌶️.

 ## General